srizon/theme-engine/README.md

 If you encounter any issues or have questions:
 1. Check the troubleshooting section above
-2. Enable debug mode for detailed logging
-3. Open an issue on GitHub with detailed information
+2. Open an issue on GitHub with detailed information

 ---